celo-org/build-with-celo-hackathon/README.md

 CONTEXT :

-The project that wz propose consists of automating and increasing the reliability of a tontine system thanks to the Blockchain.
+The project that we propose consists of automating and increasing the reliability of a tontine system thanks to the Blockchain.
 I live in a community where an activity called “tontine” is frequently practiced.
 This activity takes place in families, villages, companies, etc.
 Its principle is as follows: a group of people (who frequently know each other) wishing either to save or to launch an income-generating activity meet and decide to contribute at very specific time intervals a sum of money, the total of which will be given to the beneficiary of the period.